3 Captivating Nonfiction Recommendations to Add to Your TBR

 Get it here: Amazon | Libro.fm

-After spending 12 years in maternity and newborn care, Dr. Stefanie Green’s focus changes to providing medical assistance in dying (MAiD).
-This Is Assisted Dying* is a recount of Dr. Green’s first year providing MAiD in British Columbia.
+After spending 12 years in maternity and newborn care, Dr. Stefanie Green’s focus changed to providing medical assistance in dying (MAiD).
+This Is Assisted Dying is a recounting of Dr. Green's first year providing MAiD in British Columbia.
+In an emotive and educational manner, Green details the history of MAiD in Canada—from the Rodriguez case in the early 1990s, to Carter v.
+Canada in 2011, to details on the way the unanimous decision of the Supreme Court in 2015 changed end-of-life care in Canada.
+Green also highlights similarities and differences between Canadian legislation and regulation of MAiD to those in other parts of the world.